Jared Young Player Props: Cubs vs. Guardians

 - Young hit .263 with two doubles and three walks.

-- In five of six games last year, Young had a hit, but he did not have a multi-hit game.
+- Young got a hit in five of six games last season, but had no multi-hit games.

-- Including all six games when he logged a plate appearance a season ago, he did not hit a home run.

 - Young didn't have an RBI in six games played last season.